Your real estate license is good for two years in Texas.

-Your SAE requirements consist of 98 credit hours (online or on campus), including:
+The Texas Sales Agent Apprentice Education course consists of 98 credit hours (online or on campus), including:

-- Legal Update I
+4-hour Legal Update I

-- Legal Update II
+4-hour Legal Update II

 Continuing Education (CE)

-- Legal Update I
+4 hours of Legal Update I

-- Legal Update II
+4 hours of Legal Update II

-- Ten hours of SAE electives (including a Broker’s Responsibilities course for Brokers).
+10 hours of SAE electives (including a Broker’s Responsibilities course for Brokers).